aliciajarvis-ai/NFL/README.md

 ---
 ## Third Query
+#### Description
-This query shows the players who were injured during the SEC Championship game.
-This is vital as this can impact, not only the game but the draft stock of players that are likely to declare for the NFL draft.
-All of which are important information for Alex to report on.
+This query lists players who sustained injuries during the SEC Championship game.
+Such injuries can impact a team’s performance and the players' NFL draft prospects.
+#### Justification
+Injury reports are critical for understanding a team’s season-ending performance and predicting future player impacts at the collegiate and professional levels.
 ```sql
 SELECT p.first_name, p.last_name, t.team_name, i.injury_desc, i.injury_status
 FROM Injuries i